 More than just a trendy buzzword, the employee experience is what many organizations are building their culture around.
 The employee experience is rather self-explanatory.

 The employee experience is developed through your company culture, the physical workspace, and the tools you provide for your staff.
-It encapsulates all aspects of how employees interact with their employer every day, such as the following:
+It encapsulates all aspects of how employees interact with their employer every day, most notably employee engagement.

 This is one of the most talked about aspects of the employee experience.
 An engaged employee is enthusiastic and fully absorbed in their work.
 They also exhibit a positive attitude about the work they do and are dedicated to contributing to the organization’s goals.